cirruslabs/packer-plugin-tart/docs/README.md

 #### Manual installation

-You can find pre-built binary releases of the plugin [here](https://github.com/hashicorp/packer-plugin-name/releases).
+You can find pre-built binary releases of the plugin [here](https://github.com/cirruslabs/packer-plugin-tart/releases).
-Once you have downloaded the latest archive corresponding to your target OS, uncompress it to retrieve the plugin binary file corresponding to your platform.
+Once you have downloaded the latest archive, uncompress it to retrieve the plugin binary file.
 To install the plugin, please follow the Packer documentation on [installing a plugin](https://www.packer.io/docs/extending/plugins/#installing-plugins).